Statutory Update: COVID-19 Legislation; MI Paid Sick Leave Changes, PFML Updates and 2023 Benefits and Rates & More

 Employers

-Employers with 50 or more employees in Michigan; excludes the U.S. government, another state, or a political subdivision of another state.
+Employers with 50 or more employees; excludes the U.S. government, another state, or a political subdivision of another state.

 All Employers except the U.S. government